thejoshwolfe/poaf/README.md

 If the Index is not enabled (see `ArchiveHeader`), there is no Index Region.
 This section describes the Index Region when the Index is enabled.

-The Index Region is compressed in one stream.
+If Compression Method is not None, all the below structures of the Index Region are compressed together in one stream.
-The offset in the archive where the compressed Index Region starts is encoded in the Archive Footer; see below.
+The location of the start of the compression stream is encoded in the Archive Footer; see below.
+If Compression Method is None, the Index Region is not compressed, and the location of the start of the Index Region is encoded in the Archive Footer.

+In some cases, all the Index Region structures together comprise 0 bytes of data.
+In this case, if Compression Method is None, the location of the start of the Index Region is the same as the location of the start of the Archive Footer.
+Or if Compression Method is not None, the Index Region is a compression stream encoding 0 bytes of data.

-The Index Region contains the following structure once:
+The Index Region contains the following structure once.
+(As a reminder, if Compression Method is not None, then this and the following structure are inside a compressed stream.)

 ```
 struct ArchiveMetadata = {